vijjus/w251-final-project/mtcnn/README.md

 No matching distribution found for opencv-python>=4.1.0 (from mtcnn)

 I also tried running this in a contianer with openCV built from source.
 See attached dockerfile.
 I got the same error.

+I'm not sure why even though the openCV version is >= 4.1.0 it will not install.
+Also I do not know any other way than pip to install mtcnn.